 Jim Pankow, Lee Loughnane, and Walt Parazaider (later of CTA and Chicago) did studio horn work for the Mauds.

 I saw the Mauds in concert a couple of times when I was growing up and an aspiring rock and roller.
 Fuzzy had some good chops and played a cherry red Gibson ES, and I remember thinking that he was about as cool as one could get.
 The Mauds were fronted by a singer named Jimy Rogers who has put together a new group he calls the Mauds and they still perform in the Chicago area.

 I was an enthralled 14 year old kid watching him at the Sheboygan, WI Armory, a big old barn of a place where all the Chicago groups performed at one time or another…

 - 1972 US 7″ Oh Babe, What Would You Say? / Buckey’s Tune on Parrot Records 364.
 Simmons plays sax and flute as well as singing on this Andy DiMartino arranged and produced single.
-Does the Buckey mentioned here have anything to do with Michael ‘Bucky’ Smotherman, Andy di Martino and Jimmy Caravan (who was hired to appear on the Bluejeans & Moonbeams album).
+The instrumental ‘b’ side was written by Michael ‘Bucky’ Smotherman, Andy di Martino and Jimmy Caravan (who was hired to appear on the Bluejeans & Moonbeams album).

 Help us out